 In addition, you won’t like the fact that you receive no guards with the Fade Master clipper.
 Other pro models like the Wahl Senior at least include a few combs.

 What I advise you to do is simply get the Andis Nano purple guards.
 They’re magnetic and will fit your Fade Masters perfectly for more secure, tighter cuts.

-I hope I shed some light onto when and why would you pick Andis Fade Master over other similar products.
+I hope this Andis Fade Master review shed some light onto when and why would you pick this one over other similar products.
 It’s all about your needs: this clipper tends to lean on the situational side of things.

 If you want an extremely close-cutting cutter and you do a lot of bald fades, grab it and practice your art.
 If you want an all-purpose machine, though, just stick to the standard Masters.

 This review just proves, the Fade is yet again an outstanding offer from Andis.
 The design they implemented for the Master series is simply amazing.
 This is an electric clipper that should last you a long, long time.

 I’m an outdoor enthusiast and have sported a full beard since I was in my early 20’s.
 Originally, growing a beard was a way to save time when getting ready each day, but I quickly realized that keeping a neatly trimmed beard takes work and some forethought.
 That’s where this site comes in.

 You get to benefit from my years of experience.
 I’ve reviewed many of the top hair clippers on the market today and also included some information on what works best for me.
 A great beard will turn lots of heads in your direction.

 Since I never know when I’m going to find myself being photographed, whether it’s climbing in Yosemite, or playing volleyball on the beach, it’s important to me to always look my very best.
 Maintaining my beard is part of my daily routine and I hope you’ll find some useful tips and information on this site to help you on your journey.